up with the latest case information and other parole news by liking us

 that she wanted to move out of the couple's apartment.
 After

-Mia arrived home later that evening Eckels was already there.
+later that evening Eckels was already there.
+The fight continued

-The fight continued in the house.
-Neighbors reported hearing
+in the house.
+Neighbors reported hearing a basketball bouncing

-and followed Mia out of the house.
-When Mia reached the sidewalk
+grabbed a shotgun and followed Mia out of the house.
+When Mia

-Eckels father convinced him to turn himself into police.
+and called his father.
+Eckels father convinced him to turn

 After Eckels arrest he